stanislav-web/Searcher/README.md

 Extension is used to group search for project models Currently under TTD

+## Description
+This is the search service is designed to search multiple SQL tables.
+Convenient to use autocomplete, search documents, search the whole site.

+## Change Log

+#### [v 1.0-beta] 2014-12-16
+    - support MySQL
+    - support column type such as INT, VARCHAR, CHAR, TEXT, DATE, DATETIME
+    - fulltext search
+    - support all main expressions (where, order, group, limit, offset)
+    - multi table search
+    - compatible with \Phalcon\Paginator
+    - view results as json, serialized, array or \Phalcon\Mvc\Model\Resultset\Simple

 ## Compatible
 - PSR-0, PSR-1, PSR-2, PSR-4 Standards